UKCloud/documentation/articles/vmware/vmw-how-zerto-migrate-between-regions.md

 You must configure any internally and externally routed networks in your migration target environment to duplicate those in the source region.
 You must also configure the edge gateway with the same firewall, NAT and other rules.

-You'll create the mapping between these networks when you create your VPG; see [*How to create a virtual protection group*](vmw-how-zerto-create-vpg.md).
+You'll create the mapping between these networks when you create your VPG (see [*How to create a virtual protection group*](vmw-how-zerto-create-vpg.md)).

 When you initially migrate your workloads, external access to the target region will be via a different IP address.
 If you want to keep the same IP addresses for your new environment, you'll need to request an IP move from UKCloud.
 We'll move the IPs from your old edge to your new edge.
 Note that you should raise this service request in good time so we can move the IPs as soon as you need us to.